linode/docs/docs/guides/databases/redis/getting-started-redis/index.md

 Because it is asynchronous, additional changes can be made to the database while `BGSAVE` runs.
 However, `BGSAVE` only saves changes up to the point when the command was run.
 {{< /note >}}

-You can learn more about how Redis handles persistence in the link to Redis's documentation on the subject below.
+You can learn more about how Redis handles persistence in [Redis's documentation](https://redis.io/topics/persistence).

 ## Conclusion